Opinion | Are Biden and Democrats in the process of redefining bipartisanship?

 After trying to win over Republicans — but without wasting too much time doing so — Biden and Democrats went ahead with the package at pretty much its original scale.
 Versions have now passed the House and Senate with zero Republican support.

-While Biden did have to make compromises — the minimum wage hike was lost, stimulus checks won’t get sent to some higher earners, and unemployment assistance was whittled down — those were largely to mollify moderate Democrats, not Republicans.
+While Biden did have to make compromises — the minimum-wage hike was lost, stimulus checks won’t get sent to some higher earners, and unemployment assistance was whittled down — those were largely to mollify moderate Democrats, not Republicans.

-But nonetheless, even though Biden and Democrats are doing this all alone, a solid majority thinks Biden made a good faith effort to work with Republicans, and doesn’t think the same about them.
+Nonetheless, even though Biden and Democrats are doing this all alone, a solid majority of Americans think Biden made a good-faith effort to work with Republicans, and don’t think the reverse is true.

-The romanticized view of how the parties are supposed to work together is that each side offers a proposal, and after much debate and horsetrading, they meet somewhere in the middle.
+The romanticized view of how the parties are supposed to work together is that each side offers a proposal, and after much debate and horse-trading, they meet somewhere in the middle.
 This is supposed to be inherently a good thing, showing the system working.

 It’s a fantasy, of course, one grounded in an utter refusal to acknowledge how the modern GOP approaches Democratic presidents.
 Unfortunately, this fantasy view is also animating defenses of the filibuster coming from Democratic Sens.
-Joe Manchin of West Virginia and Kyrsten Sinema, but put that aside for now.
+Joe Manchin III of West Virginia and Kyrsten Sinema of Arizona, but put that aside for now.

 The key point is that here large majorities approve of the results even though that romanticized picture of the process didn’t happen — and large majorities are not blaming Biden for failing to magically make it come to pass.

-Much press coverage has suggested that if Biden does not win over Republicans, he will have failed to fulfill his “unity” promise, as if the onus of manufacturing cross-party agreement only rests on him.
+Much press coverage has suggested that if Biden does not win over Republicans, he will have failed to fulfill his “unity” promise, as if the onus of manufacturing cross-party agreement rested only on him.
 This poll suggests broad public rejection of that idea: Majorities believe he did strive for bipartisanship.

 You might argue that majorities are saying Biden acted in good faith precisely because they approve of the policies that he’s effecting.
 But that’s exactly the point: Impressions of the results will inevitably color public conclusions about how the process was conducted.